 3. Deep Frying Oil – Safflower Oil

-From Mister Donut website and other public articles online, we learned that their donuts are deep-fried in lard, and possibly a combination of other oils such as vegetable shortening.
+From the Mister Donut website and other public articles online, we learned that their donuts are deep-fried in lard, and possibly a combination of other oils such as vegetable shortening.
 They are both saturated fats that stay solid at room temperature, which allows the donuts to stay crisp and not “wet” after deep frying.

-As I wanted to avoid lard or vegetable shortening, we tried deep frying the donuts in our go-to oils for its neutral flavor and high smoke point – vegetable oil and canola oil.
+As I wanted to avoid lard or vegetable shortening, we tried deep frying the donuts in our go-to oils for their neutral flavor and high smoke point – vegetable oil and canola oil.
 However, we did not like the vegetable oil taste that’s been left on the donuts.

 After reading this article, we gave safflower oil a try and we agreed that it’s the best oil for frying donuts.

 To work with the sticky dough, I learned that this thin plastic pastry card (shown above) became very handy!
 If I was only using my fingertips, the dough sticks and grows spike tips everywhere I touch and loses its round shape.

 This pastry card also helps to divide, scrape, and transfer the mini dough balls, and I didn’t let go from my right hand (except for the time when I was rolling the dough ball with my palms).